AR banner

 The allied formations were attacked very fiercely both outbound and homeward.
 Flak and night fighters interceptions were intense with no less than 22 bombers lost, and a further 20 managing to return home with damage from fighters.
 9 Squadron alone lost 4 Lancasters, 24 boys dead, 5 taken PoW, not able to return home for a number of years:

-Lancaster I W4379 WS-A Flown by Sgt.
-Carswell RCAF taken PoW with 4 other crew, 2 killed
+Lancaster I W4379 WS:A - Sgt.
+Carswell RCAF taken PoW with 4 other crew, 2 KiA;

-Lancaster I ED436 WS-G Sgt.
-John G. B. Chilvers RAFVR killed with all 6 other crew.
+Lancaster I ED436 WS:G - Sgt.
+John G. B. Chilvers RAFVR and his crew were KiA.

-A total of 22 aircraft were lost, no accurate night fighter reports are available for this night and it is thought that W4157 was hit by flak.
+No accurate night fighter reports are available for this night and it is thought that W4157 was hit by Flak.

-The BBC broadcaster Richard Dimbleby flew as an observer on this operation in a 106 Squadron Lancaster, flown by W/Cdr.
+The BBC broadcaster Richard Dimbleby flew as an observer on this operation in a 106 Squadron Lancaster, flown by Wg Cdr.
 Guy Gibson.

 Above and below: W4157 with some of the ground crew.
 Fourth in from the right is LAC.
 Arthur Alexander Williams, hands in pockets.
 Sixth from the right is Roy Whitehouse.
 (Courtesy William Willians, grandson of LAC.
 Williams)

-Runnymede March 2013 - a visit made by Aircrew Remembered.
-We have not made the words visible from the relative, they are private - but they touched us, hence this page of remembrance!
+Above: Runnymede March 2013 - a visit made by Aircrew Remembered.
+We have not made the words visible from the relative, they are private - but they touched us, hence this page of remembrance.

-Fl/Sgt.
+Flt Sgt.
 Bernard Kenneth Skinner.
-Runnymede Memorial.
-Panel.
-139. Son of Albert Ephraim and Rosamond Lillie Skinner, of York, England.
+Runnymede Memorial, Panel 139.
+Born on the 10th September 1915 in Nottingham.
+Son of Albert Ephraim and Rosamond Lillie (née Grocock) Skinner of York, England.

-Researched for relatives of the crew after Aircrew Remembered visited and paid their respects at Runnymede in March 2013.
-With thanks to Rex Sinnott for information and the photograph on his relative, F/O. Eric Jacombs.
-William Williams for the amazing photographs of W4157.
-Additional information courtesy sources quoted.
+Researched by Kelvin Youngs (Webmaster) for relatives of the crew after Aircrew Remembered had visited and paid their respects at Runnymede in March 2013.
+Thanks also to Rex Sinnott for information and the photograph on his relative, Fg Off.
+Eric Jacombs.
+William Williams for the amazing photographs of W4157 (Oct 2015).
+Narrative updated by Kelvin Youngs (Aug 2022).
+Reviewed and updated by Aircrew Remembered (Feb 2025)

 Pages of Outstanding Interest